-Another controversy centers on the State Department’s delay in publicizing reports of genocide.
-In August 1942, the Department received a cabled report, sent by Gerhart Riegner, the representative in Geneva of the World Jewish Congress (WJC).
-The report revealed that the Nazis planned to murder Europe's Jews.
-Department officials declined to pass on the report to its intended recipient, American Jewish leader Stephen Wise, who was president of the WJC.
-That same month, however, Wise received the report via British channels and sought permission from the State Department to make the contents public.
+In August 1942, the State Department received a cabled message, relayed by Gerhart Riegner, the Geneva-based representative of the World Jewish Congress (WJC).
+Riegner reported that the Nazis planned to systematically murder Europe's Jews.
+State Department officials, believing the news to be a wartime rumor, decided not to pass on the message to its intended recipient, American Jewish leader (and president of the WJC) Rabbi Stephen Wise.
+That same month, Wise instead received the report via British channels and he immediately asked the State Department to confirm the information.

-Undersecretary of State Sumner Welles requested that Wise refrain from disclosing the contents of the Riegner cable to the public.
-Wise agreed, and only released the information contained in the cable to the press on November 24, 1942, after receiving word from Welles a day earlier that the State Department had confirmed its contents.
-On December 17, 1942, the United States, Great Britain, and ten other Allied governments issued a declaration revealing and denouncing Hitler's intention to murder the Jews of Europe.
-The declaration warned Nazi Germany that it would be held responsible for these crimes.
+Undersecretary of State Sumner Welles promised to investigate, finally informing Wise on November 24, 1942, that the terrible news was true.
+Wise held a press conference that day, announcing that the State Department had verified the Nazi extermination plan.
+On December 17, 1942, the United States, Great Britain, and ten other Allied governments issued a declaration denouncing Hitler's intention to murder the Jews of Europe and warning that any perpetrators would be held responsible for their crimes.

-On January 22, 1944, Roosevelt, under pressure from American Jews and his own Secretary of the Treasury, Henry Morgenthau Jr., established the War Refugee Board (WRB) as an independent agency to facilitate the rescue of imperiled refugees.
-In August 1944, the WRB and the US Department of the Interior established the Fort Ontario Refugee Center in Oswego, New York.
-The facility served as a haven for 983 refugees from Yugoslavia who had managed to reach Italy.
-Two thirds of the residents of the Refugee Center were Jews.
-By the time the WRB was established, however, four fifths of the Jews who would die in the Holocaust were already dead.
-Nevertheless, the efforts of the War Refugee Board contributed to the rescue of approximately 200,000 Jews.
+On January 22, 1944, President Franklin D. Roosevelt, responding to pressure from American Jews and from the Secretary of the Treasury, Henry Morgenthau Jr., established the War Refugee Board (WRB) as an independent agency tasked with the rescue of imperiled refugees.
+In August 1944, the WRB and the US Department of the Interior established the Fort Ontario Emergency Refugee Center in Oswego, New York.
+The camp served as a haven for 982 refugees—most of whom were Jewish—who were brought to the United States from Allied-occupied Italy.

-Between 1945 and 1951, the United States (along with Great Britain) became the guardian of more than a million displaced persons (DPs) in Germany, Austria, Italy, and Czechoslovakia, including 250,000 Jews at the peak period in late 1945.
-The United Nations Relief and Rehabilitation Agency and various private relief agencies assisted the Western Allied powers in meeting this enormous challenge.
-Until September 1945, Jewish and non-Jewish DPs resided together in the same camps.
-This sometimes required Jewish victims of the Holocaust to reside with former perpetrators or with other non-Jews, some of whom expressed antisemitic sentiments painfully reminiscent of the Holocaust.
-Jewish DPs, many of whom felt unsafe, protested these living conditions, as well as the harsh treatment by US military personnel and the permitting of German police into the camps to search for contraband.
+Between 1945 and 1951, the United States and Great Britain ruled occupation zones in Germany, Austria, Italy, and Czechoslovakia, which housed more than a million displaced persons (DPs), including 250,000 Jews, in late 1945.
+The United Nations Relief and Rehabilitation Administration and various private relief agencies assisted the Western Allied powers in meeting this enormous challenge.
+Until September 1945, Jewish and non-Jewish DPs lived together in the same camps, which sometimes required Jewish Holocaust survivors to reside with former perpetrators or with other non-Jews.
+Jewish DPs, many of whom felt unsafe, protested these living conditions, as well as harsh treatment by US military personnel and searches for contraband conducted by German police.

-These practices reflected postwar Allied insensitivity to the particular psychological plight of the European Jewish DPs.
-Protests about the treatment of Jews by US Army personnel in DP camps located in Bavaria induced President Harry S Truman to send Earl Harrison, Dean of the Law School at the University of Pennsylvania, to the US occupation zone in Germany to investigate.
-Harrison's report, filed in August 1945, led Truman to order the separation of Jews from non-Jews and more sensitive treatment of Jewish survivors.
+Immediately after the war, the victorious Allied forces did not understand the particular psychological plight of the European Jewish DPs or the extent of the DP problem.
+The American Jewish community protested the US Army's treatment of Jews in DP camps, which led President Truman to to send the American representative for the Intergovernmental Committee on Refugees, Earl Harrison, to the US occupation zone in Germany to investigate.
+Harrison's report, filed in August 1945, led to the separation of Jews from non-Jews and more sensitive treatment of Jewish survivors.
 The US authorities facilitated significant improvements in living conditions by permitting Jewish relief agencies to operate in the camps and giving greater autonomy to DP councils.

-After the war, President Truman favored efforts to relax US immigration restrictions for Jewish displaced persons.
-A December 1945 executive order allowed for 16,000 Jewish refugees to enter the United States between 1946 and 1948.
-With the passage of the Displaced Persons Act in 1948, US authorities granted approximately 400,000 visas to immigrants above the quota system.
+After the war, President Truman favored efforts to ease US immigration restrictions for Jewish displaced persons.
+Truman could not change immigration law himself, but he did order the State Department to fill existing quotas, privileging displaced persons.
+With the passage of the Displaced Persons Act in 1948, US authorities granted approximately 202,000 visas to immigrants above the quota system.
 Jewish DPs received 80,000 of these visas.